Stealing and Evading Malware Classifiers and Antivirus at Low False Positive Conditions: Creating Adversarial Malware

 \subsection{Offline vs. Online Detection}

-One of the limitations of studying actual AVs is that experiments need to be performed offline to avoid two problems: first, being online allows AVs to update their database and change their models; second, being offline, we avoid poisoning the AVs with adversarial samples automatically uploaded to their cloud.
+One of the limitations of studying actual AVs is that experiments need to be stable and repeatable, and therefore we can not (at first) allow AVs to connect to the internet and update their databases and models.
+Therefore our experiments were conducted first with AVs offline and then connecting them once and trying the detection of adversarial malware again.

-To provide a complete view of the efficacy of our adversarial samples, we tested the original and adversarial malware binaries with online AVs.
-All AVs were connected to the internet and were allowed to update.
-Each AV was retested using 11,000 binaries in total: 1,000 adversarially generated with the same AV using the MAB attack, 3,000 adversarially generated with each of the three surrogates of that AV, and the 1,000 originals, as presented in Figure~\ref{fig:MAB_all}.
-The only measurement that we could not make was the one for the AV4 as an attacker since the attack was never concluded due to the time it was taking to complete.
+To provide a complete view of the efficacy of our adversarial samples, we tested the original and adversarial malware binaries after connecting the AVs to the internet and allowing them to update their models and databases.
+For the MAB attack, each AV was retested using 13,000 binaries in total: 3,000 adversarially generated with each of the four surrogates of that AV, and the 1,000 original binaries, as presented in Figure~\ref{fig:MAB_all}.
+For the GAMMA attack, each AV was tested with 600 binaries per surrogate and 600 original files for a total of 3,000 malware binaries.

-Table~\ref{tab:AVs_online} shows the mean detection rates for the online tests as well as for the offline.
-It shows how three out of four AVs manage to improve significantly when connected to the internet and using their cloud capabilities.
+Table~\ref{tab:AVs_online_MAB} shows the mean detection rates for the online and offline tests for MAB.
+Three out of four AVs manage to improve significantly when connected to the internet and using their cloud capabilities.
 Only AV1 had similar results in both offline and online settings.
-However, it must be noted that some of the AVs required a significant amount of time to scan all the binaries.
+However, we must note that some of the AVs required significant time to scan all the binaries.
+Similarly, Table~\ref{tab:AVs_online_GAMMA} shows the results for the adversarial malware generated using the GAMMA attack.
+The results show very similar trends with the MAB attack.
+However, we can also notice that the detection levels of AV1 and AV3 are lower than the rest even \textit{after} they connect to the internet.
+This may indicate that both AVs are more susceptible to the GAMMA attack, which increases the number of sections in the binary.